Kevin Eubanks

 Kevin Tyrone Eubanks (born November 15, 1957) is an American jazz and fusion guitarist and composer.
 He was the leader of The Tonight Show Band with host Jay Leno from 1995 to its original conclusion in 2009, and briefly again from March to May 2010 when the program was revived.
-He also led the Primetime Band on the short-lived The Jay Leno Show in between from September 2009 to February 2010.
+He also led The Primetime Band on the short-lived The Jay Leno Show from September 2009 to February 2010.

 Early life and education

 Eubanks was born into a musical family.
 His older brother, Robin Eubanks, is a trombonist, and his younger brothers Duane Eubanks is a trumpeter and Shane Eubanks is a DJ.
 As an elementary school student, Eubanks was trained in violin, trumpet, and piano at the Settlement Music School (in Philadelphia).
 He later attended Berklee College of Music (in Boston, Massachusetts).

 Personal life

 Eubanks grew up in Philadelphia in a notable jazz family.
 His mother, Vera, was a public-school music teacher and played the Hammond organ for their local church.
 His uncles were Ray Bryant and Tommy Bryant, both known musicians.
 Eubanks was exposed at a young age to gospel music.
-Eubanks is married to Gabrielle Cadet-Eubanks, with whom he has two children.
-He currently lives in New York.
 Eubanks is a pescetarian and maintains a diet of fresh fruits, vegetables, grains, egg whites, and fish.